The 3 stages of labour

 Slow labour signs

 Your midwife will check on you regularly to see how your labour is progressing.
-If your cervix hasn’t dilated more than 2cm in 4 hours during the first stage of labour, and your contractions become less frequent, this can sometimes be considered to be a slow or ‘delayed’ labour6.
+If your cervix hasn’t dilated more than 2cm in 4 hours during the first stage of labour, and your contractions become less frequent, this can sometimes be considered to be a slow or ‘delayed’ labour7.

-If you’re having a slow labour, your midwife might offer to break your waters (if they haven’t broken already) to strengthen your contractions1.
-They might also suggest giving you a drip with oxytocin, which can also make your contractions stronger and more regular1.
 Your healthcare team will discuss all your options with you and help you make the right decision for you and your baby.

-The second stage of labour
+The second stage of labour: get ready to meet your baby

 Once your cervix is 10cm dilated, the second stage of labour starts and it’s finally time to deliver your baby1.
-This stage can take up to 3 hours for your first baby or up to 2 hours if you’ve given birth before (1).
+This stage can take up to 3 hours for your first baby or up to 2 hours if you’ve given birth before1.
 It can be hard work, but your midwife will be there to support you every step of the way.

 Birthing your baby